IPCODE77/Movies-Hub.in/README.md

 # Movies-Hub.in 🎥🎥🍿🍿
- Movies Hub - This is a movie website created by IPCODE77
+* Movies Hub - This is a movie website created by IPCODE77

 * Create by using Html,css,javascript,Bootstrap(library of html,css and javascript).

- The Movies data collect from a free souce api from (TMDB ) website.
+* The Movies data collect from a free souce api from (TMDB ) website.

- Data call from the rest api by usiing ajax GET call method. call different types of Category data like i>Now Playing movies ii>Top-Rated movies iii>Documentary Movies
+*  Data call from the rest api by usiing ajax GET call method.

+* call different types of Category data like

+* call different types of Category data like

+  i>Now Playing movies
+  ii>Top-Rated movies
+  iii>Documentary Movies